20 examples of non-inclusive workplace behaviours

 1. Blaming others for difficulties and not shining the light on your own communication styles and behaviours.

-2. Non-verbal communication – lack of eye contact, or showing a distracted manner.
+2. Poor non-verbal communication.
+Lack of eye contact, or showing a distracted manner.
 Not being present for the person who is seeking contact.
 This is closely linked to a closed door hierarchical policy.

-3. Aggressive, patronising, condescending or sneering tone of voice.
+3. Inappropriate tone of voice.
+Aggressive, patronising, condescending or sneering tone of voice.

-4. Inattentive listening - interrupting, talking over, criticising in public.
-The "cc all" button is something that is used frequently to publicly humiliate or shame someone.
+4. Inattentive listening.
+Interrupting, talking over, criticising in public.
+The “cc all” button is something that is used frequently to publicly humiliate or shame someone.
 Not paying attention, multi-tasking when talking to someone.
-Leave your smart phone in your pocket even when walking the corridors.
+Leave your smart phone in your pocket even when walking the corridors so that if you run into someone you are present for them.
 Many organisations don’t allow phones in meetings now as research says they diminish efficiency.

 5. Making assumptions before checking the facts.
 Ask Socratic questions to get behind the presenting issue.
 Another behaviour which tends to follow this is making accusations.
 “You are always late.
 You are lazy and not interested in this job.”
 Try “You seem to be struggling with time keeping.
 What’s going on for you?”